Hi, I'm Riki.

 • Don’t respond too quickly.

-• Don’t let them depend on you too long.
+• Don’t let them depend on you too long..

-Parents don’t buy into these beliefs because they don’t care.
-Parents are exhausted.
-Desperate for help.
-Pressured.
-Isolated.
 They’re doing their best with the little support they have.

 They’re told they need to “fix” their baby before they fall apart.